orly-liu/orly-liu.github.io/projects/spare-parts-finder.md

 so the file works offline.

 > **About the data.** This demo runs on generated data.
 Part numbers,
-> suppliers, costs, terminals and people are synthetic — only the structure
+> suppliers, costs, terminals, and people are synthetic — only the structure
 > and statistical shape of the original are preserved.

 <p><a class="launch" href="/demos/spare-parts-finder-anonymized.html" target="_blank" rel="noopener">Launch the demo →</a></p>